lichendust/spindle/readme.md

 Spindle is a static site builder based around repeatable templating and core web development principles — HTML, CSS and JavaScript.

+## Updates Coming!

+⚠ Spindle is being rebuilt from the ground up on the `dev` branch.
+A lot is changing.

 ## Philosophy

 Spindle is designed to outlast framework races.
 This program (and indeed Golang itself) may not last forever, but another tool supporting Spindle's features could be written in a week.